 If you want to replace all occurrences at the same time, click Replace All.

 Check the Type of Data in a Cell

-Wait a minute before we make any changes to the raw data.
+Please wait a minute before we make any changes to the raw data.

 We have to check the type of data is in the cell.
 We can do this by using the TYPE function.
 The function is one of a group of information functions.
 Numeric or text data?
-In the picture below, you can see what kind of results the formula brings in case of different kinds of data.
+In the picture below, you can see what kind of results the formula brings in the case of different types of data.

 If the function return with 1, the data type is numeric.
 If it’s returning with 2, the data type is text.